 - In Bioshock 2, your suit will automatically turn on in dark areas.
 Given that you're playing a not-quite-human thing that can change what color its body to express its mood, it's less of an "Infinite Flashlight" and more of "Making Yourself More Bright When You Need It".

 - In Vietcong the player has a flashlight that never runs out of power - mainly useful for the mission segments when you must traverse through the tunnel systems of your enemies.
-However, some players never actually realised they had a flashlight during those missions since they'd never used it previously and ended up negotiating the tunnels in near complete darkness.
+However, some players never actually realized they had a flashlight during those missions since they'd never used it previously and ended up negotiating the tunnels in near complete darkness.
 A case of read the manual in those cases.

-- Unreal has a powerful, permanent searchlight is one of the last items you get, far into the game (which makes you use a good number of disposable versions before that point), which is not in fact infinite: its charge is so high, no sane player is likely to run out of power for it since you get it so late in the base game+ ; if you take long enough to finish the game, it's likely you'll see its charge bar diminish a fair bit before the end.
+- Downplayed in Unreal.
+A powerful, permanent searchlight is one of the last items you get, far into the game (before that you depend on a good number of sixty-second flashlights and twenty-second flares), but it is not in fact infinite: simply, its charge is so high, no sane player is likely to run out of power for it since you get it so late in the base game+ ; if you take long enough to finish the game, it's likely you'll see its charge bar diminish a fair bit before the end.
 If somehow you manage to deplete it, a task that can happen in the expansion pack+ , the game doesn't even have tailored a message specifically for it (it says "Flashlight batteries have died." just like when the regular 60-second flashlight dies out).
 Another big difference from the regular example is that its beam is far brighter+ than the common flashlight.

-- Painkiller and its expansion, Painkiller: Battle out of Hell both have infinite flashlights.
+- Painkiller and its expansion Battle out of Hell both have infinite flashlights.
 In the first game it is literally a flashlight that emanates inexplicably from Daniel's chest (you never see the light itself, but it does flicker, make electrical noises and has a distortion in the center like a normal flashlight). in Battle out of Hell, the light has been replaced with a strange glowing yellow ball in the bottom left corner of the screen.
 Presumably, this is supposed to represent a lantern or candle instead of an electrical torch.